seamusfoley/iotes-documentation/docs/introduction/getting-started.md

 Iotes is currently in alpha and not suitable for use in production, however we are looking for feedback or contributions.

-If you're looking for a quick and easy way to hook up a test application to one of the provided connection strategies then iotes should be able to make your life easier.
+If you're looking for a quick and easy way to hook up a test application to one of the provided connection strategies then Iotes should be able to make your life easier.